doctorandrewbrown/bridgendphysics/README.md

 ### Scope

-The scope for this project was restricted to what was needed for a MVP and is determined by considering tasks and information needed to serve the project strategy.
+The scope for this project was restricted to what was needed for a MVP and is determined by considering tasks and information needed to serve the project strategy and to corellate with user stories.

 #### Tasks

 Users need to:

-* Contact site owner
+* Contact site owner to arrange tuition.

 #### Information

 Users need to:

-* Find details of tutors qualifications
+* Find details of tutors qualifications to assess suitabiity.
+* Find details of the tutors experience to assess suitabiity.
-* Find details of subjects covered
+* Find details of subjects covered to assess suitabiity.
-* View social proof of service ie. user testimonials
+* View social proof of service ie. user testimonials to assess suitabiity.
-* Find details of features of the service
+* Find details of features of the service to assess suitabiity.

 Blogging functionality is not included in the scope at this (MVP) stage but could easily be added in future.
 Article pages (HTML) could easily be added to the MVP at a future date.
 In this way, the current MVP provides immediate value and potential for future extensibility to serve the business strategy.